Coronavirus: Here's a list of counties in South Texas with positive COVID-19 cases

 San Patricio County

-San Patricio County reported 302 new cases and six COVID-19 deaths on Jan.
-15.
+San Patricio County reported 83 new cases and two deaths between March 22 and April 2.

 DSHS Region 11 is no longer reporting transmission type; however, the agency is reporting a "pervasive community spread" of COVID-19 in the region.